-The main contribution of this paper is to provide a rigorous methodology to estimate the expected impact of a policy change using the reaction of financial markets to policy announcements.
-Seen through the lens of an infinite-horizon specific factors model, we show that the change in firm cash flows is a sufficient statistic for identifying expected movements in sales, wages, total factor productivity, and, therefore, in aggregate welfare.
+The main contribution of this paper is to assess the welfare effect of a trade war using the reaction of financial markets to policy announcements.
+Using an infinite-horizon specific factors model, we show that the change in firm cash flows is a sufficient statistic for identifying expected movements in wages, employment, and welfare.